Zhaka05/tbank-backend-exam/README.md

 ## API Endpoints

 __Welcome Page__
-- `GET / : Displays`: welcome message and a link to the API documentation.
+- `GET /`: Displays welcome message and a link to the API documentation.

 __Cache Operations__
 - `GET /api/items/{id}`: Retrieve item from cache by ID.